Category:

 3. Start with Simple Contracts First

 Begin your generative AI for contracts rollout using straightforward agreements before tackling anything complex.
-Simple contracts like NDAs or basic vendor agreements let you test the system with low stakes while seeing how it handles your input data.
+Simple contracts like NDAs or basic vendor contracts let you test the system with low stakes while seeing how it handles your input data.

 Behind the scenes, AI algorithms work by identifying patterns in your existing documents to generate new drafts.
 Starting with simpler agreements makes it easier to spot gaps or errors and confirm that the output aligns with your standards.